ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 What will attending Northern Kentucky University really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the Northern Kentucky University's net cost calculator on their website.

 Northern Kentucky University Tuition Payment Plans